WSSCC Executive Director ad interim

-The Water Supply and Sanitation Collaborative Council (WSSCC) is a global, multi-stakeholder membership and partnership organization that works with poor people, their organizations, governments, and small-scale entrepreneurs to improve sanitation and hygiene at scale.
-Founded in 1990, the Council maintains a membership of over 4,000 water, sanitation and hygiene (WASH) professionals from over 80 countries.
+The Water Supply and Sanitation Collaborative Council (WSSCC) is a global, multi-stakeholder membership and partnership organization that works with poor people, organizations, governments and local entrepreneurs to improve sanitation and hygiene at scale.

-The Council also supports national sanitation and hygiene improvement programmes through its Global Sanitation Fund, coordinates knowledge platforms, and advocates on behalf of the 2.4 billion people without access to improved sanitation.
+WSSCC also supports national sanitation and hygiene improvement programmes through its Global Sanitation Fund (GSF), coordinates knowledge platforms, and advocates on behalf of the 2 billion people without access to improved sanitation across the globe.

 Core to our mandate are equality and non-discrimination.
 WSSCC programmes and partnerships address gender inequality, disability and social exclusion in the WASH sector, and beyond.
 Specific attention goes to the needs of women and adolescent girls.

 Menstrual hygiene management is a key part of our portfolio, aiming at breaking the taboo around menstruation globally while ensuring change in national policies.

 WSSCC believes that every person, everywhere, has a right to quality sanitation.
 By helping to make that right a reality, WSSCC is transforming the lives of millions of people worldwide.

 The WSSCC community is a diverse group of professionals around the world who work actively on behalf of the 2 billion people without access to safe sanitation and hygiene and the 892 million of them who must resort to open defecation.
 In addition to our members in 141 countries, and many partner organizations, the WSSCC community includes staff based in Geneva, volunteer National Coordinators, Global Sanitation Fund programme managers, a democratically elected Steering Committee and bi-lateral donor partners.